Board member role profile

 Strategy

-To contribute to the review and evaluation of present and future opportunities and threats, and the development of measures to address these.
+To help identify current and future opportunities and threats, and contribute to developing responses to address these.

 Board effectiveness